 BMS indicator illuminates briefly when the key switch is turned to START, indicating that the BMS system is working.
-If the indicator illuminates and remains illuminated, there is a problem with the BMS system and the vehicle will be in Limited Power mode.
-In this mode, the performance of the vehicle is significantly reduced, but it is still drivable.
+If the indicator illuminates and remains illuminated, there is a problem with the BMS system and the vehicle will be in Limited Power mode or removed the vehicle from READY mode.
+In limited Power mode, the performance of the vehicle is significantly reduced, but it is still drivable.
+If the vehicle is removed from READY mode all power to the drive system prevented.
 Have the vehicle inspected immediately by an ElectraMeccanica Authorized Service Provider.